-The 57 Greatest Star Wars Moments, Ranked
+The 50 Greatest Star Wars Moments, Ranked

 8. The cantina scene (Episode IV: A New Hope)

 Looking back, the idea is simplicity itself: In order to sell the audience on the far-out nature of this movie’s strange new world, why not take every creature we can come up with and stick them in the same dive bar at once?
 It’s hard to overstate just how well the trick worked.
 The “wretched hive of scum and villainy” described by Obi-Wan Kenobi was actually a pretty swingin’ place, with bug-eyed aliens playing that pitch-perfect jazz tune as aliens with nicknames like Walrus Man and Hammerhead sipped drinks, picked fights, and occasionally got murked by our heroes while the gruff bartender looked on.
-More than any other scene in the original film, this showed that in Star Wars, anything — like, literally, any thing — was possible.
+(The Last Jedi produced an inspired inversion of the cantina scene with a sequence set in a swanky casino filled with mega-rich arms dealers, i.e. the galaxy’s real scum and villainy.)
+More than any other scene in the original film, the cantina showed that in Star Wars, anything — like, literally, any thing — was possible.

 7. The AT-ATs (Episode V: The Empire Strikes Back)